If you’re veg-curious, this Vegan Startup Guide shares lots of valuable advice and resources to get your journey started on the right foot.

 - Stay in this spot for quite awhile.
 Check out our survey on 3 Ways to Be Vegan to see which one fits you!

-- Try smoothies.
+- Try green smoothies.
 Discover that spinach in a blender combined with bananas and other stuff is actually pretty great.

 - Have a plant-based cleanse week from time to time